 Also, during the early 2000's Bevilacqua was an early investor and advisor to online ticketing company, StubHub, which was acquired by eBay in 2007 for $310 million.

 Armed with the experience of successfully creating, developing and operating media businesses, Bevilacqua was able to identify yet another forthcoming transformation in sports media.
 Towards the end of the first decade of the 2000's, with over $200 billion of infrastructure investments by cable, satellite and telco companies and massive media industry consolidation well underway, the subscription TV business had grown to a $150billion/year industry.
 With new platforms built out and consumer behavior demanding content anytime, anyplace, anywhere there was dynamic change and an increasingly competitive environment within the media ecosystem.
 With the dominant media incumbents focused on protecting the critical subscription TV business, there were many genres of programming being distributed outside of the subscription TV business with the exception of one genre: sports.
-A tipping point was coming, and live sports was the glue that was going to hold the subscription TV business together.

 With that in mind, Bevilacqua focused on this transition and was able to bring his past experiences into the media advisory business.
 His efforts began in 2008 and culminated during an 18-month period in 2010-11 whereby he led a slew of critical sports properties into agreements that broke conventional wisdom.
 First, the record breaking Texas Rangers deal with Fox Sports, which at the time was the largest local rights TV deal in MLB history, more than tripling what the Rangers were previously receiving and clearly setting a new benchmark for future agreements.
 Second, came the San Diego Padres and their new RSN with Fox Sports, which debuted in the spring of 2012.

 Prior to BMC, Bevilacqua served as Chairman and CEO of Creative Artists Agency (CAA) Sports Media Ventures, an affiliate of CAA and Evolution Media Capital (EMC), where he served as a media rights advisor for several other sports and entertainment entities including the International Olympic Committee (IOC), the Tennis Channel, the Big East Conference, the Big 12 Conference, Conference USA, the National Hockey League, the Pittsburgh Penguins and the ION Television Network.
-Earlier in his career, Bevilacqua worked at Nike as the Global Negotiations Director and also held key roles at Major League Baseball, The Baseball Network and NBC Sports, where he won a 1988 Emmy for his role in the 1988 Seoul Olympics.
+Earlier in his career, Bevilacqua worked at Nike as the Director of Global Negotiations and League Affairs and also held key roles at Major League Baseball, The Baseball Network and NBC Sports, where he won a 1988 Emmy for his role in the 1988 Seoul Olympics.